Explore Packing List

 *At Frontier Lodge and in Prairie dorms, we do have a "student phone line" that students can use to call long distance when using a calling card.
 Some student use pay-as-you-go cell phones to stay in touch with family, some rely on online communication services and some put US/Canada plans onto their phones.
 Choose the option that is best for you.

-Frontier Lodge supplies technical equipment and group gear such as kayaks, harnesses, camping stoves, tents, etc. It is not necessary to purchase your own.
+Frontier Lodge supplies technical equipment and group gear such as canoes, skis, harnesses, camping stoves, tents, etc. It is not necessary to purchase your own.

 You may wish to drop off or ship some of your belongings straight to the Frontier Lodge: